 CM: It’s impressive that some of Rush’s most compelling songs come from their latter era, and “Far Cry” more than earns elite status.
 Gut-punch bedrock, attractive choruses, and lyrics relevant to the temper of the time all vibrate with purpose and commitment.
 Snakes and Arrows suffers in places from overdub saturation, but it works for this track, especially in the distinct guitar flavors and “solo” maelstrom.

-TG: Often times, it seems like Rush announces their presence with an opening volley of sound represented by the first song of an album.
-“Far Cry” leads Snakes & Arrows with aggressiveness and a bit of crankiness, as in “What the heck happened to the world I thought would be here?
+TG: “Far Cry” leads Snakes & Arrows with aggressiveness and a bit of crankiness, as in “What the heck happened to the world I thought would be here?
 Just when I think I’ve caught up with what’s going on, the Earth rotates into another sunrise and a day of insanity and inanity.
 At least I can find solace from the solar glare in my interior self.”
 But, wait, if they announce something with the first track, do they do anything with the last track?

 TG: Before “Anthem,” this was the Rush anthem.
 A rock hard ode to the workin’ man.
 And one (or maybe just me) wonders what other times of day Geddy and Alex would have written about lyrically if Neil hadn’t come along and if they were jealous that “Eight Days A Week” and “25 Or 6 To 4” had already been written.